 Not pictured here (because it’s in a pitiful state and its label is unreadable now) is my DeVita’s revitalizing eye cream.
 It moisturizes the eye area and softens fine lines.
 Its texture is not too thick, and so it doesn’t clog my pores and cause milia (those little annoying white granule-like bumps).

 The last step in my routine is to support my skin’s barrier function and protect it from the environment.
 For that, I first use Jordan Samuel’s étoile facial oil.
 I don’t know how Jordan formulated this blend of oils but it sinks into the skin without leaving any residue.
 It makes for a great oil for both night and day use (especially good before makeup application).
 I find that it calms and balances my skin whilst leaving it nourished and glowing.
 Brilliant product.

 I finish with my mineral sunscreen (spf 30) from DeVita.
 Years ago, I realized that chemical sunscreens were making me breakout, and so my search for a good mineral sunscreen began.
 I think I’ve found a good one here.
 DeVita’s sunscreen isn’t greasy and blends easily into the skin without leaving a white cast on the face (the great challenge for mineral sunscreens).
 Also, after blending it in, I don’t feel it on my skin like I can with some sunscreens that seem to coat your face with a slick film.
-Add to that a great natural composition and it’s pretty much perfect.
+It’s pretty much perfect.

 - Actives and treatments

 That’s the part of my routine where I like to address specific problems.
 Actives will tackle your skincare issues whether it be discoloration, wrinkles, spots… I choose to use a retinol and salicylic acid twice a week at night.